DraconicOv/StakeAClaim2/README.txt

 # Item (wand) to hold for 'support' and other features.
 wand: FEATHER

 # Regular expressions filter.
 Used to determine what regions are 'claims' by naming convention.
-Default: matches n12e3, S2W56, etc.
+# Default: matches n12e3, S2W56, etc.
 claim-name-regex-filter-string: ^[NSns]\d\d?[EWew]\d\d?$

 # Mark claims 'reclaimed' when reclaimed.
 remeber-reclaimed: true

-# What you call your vip player.
+# What you call your vip players.
 what-you-call-your-vips: Donors

 # Stake/Claim settings.